 The Bank of Russia decided to keep the key rate at 10.00% p.a.

-In its key rate decision-making the Bank of Russia was guided by the following assumptions.
+In making its key rate decision, the Bank of Russia Board of Directors was guided by the following considerations:

 Interest rates on the Bank of Russia major operations(% p.a.)